-California real estate law states that a lease agreement exists when an oral or written agreement is reached and the tenant begins to pay rent.
+California rental laws state that a lease agreement exists when an oral or written agreement is reached and the tenant begins to make rent payments.
 At this point, both California landlords and renters obtain certain rights and responsibilities that do not change, no matter what is specified on any rental agreements.

 It’s also important to note that such rights exist regardless of whether the lease or rental agreement states them or not.

 As you can see, California law can be complicated.
-So, we at the Mike Dunfee Group have together with this basic overview of the California laws.
+So, we at the Mike Dunfee Group have put together this basic overview of California regulations and laws that landlords need to know.

 Required Landlord Disclosures in the State